Ira-Project/lastword/Initial Customers/__Outline.md

 - [x] Buy LinkedIn premium ✅ 2024-05-27
 - [ ] Speak to Aditya on customer acquisition
 - [x] Put analytics on landing page and website 📅 2024-05-28 ✅ 2024-05-28
-- [ ] Make a LinkedIn post with the demo video
-- [ ] LinkedIn reach out to 25 teachers in charter schools in Georgia (7/25 done)
+- [ ] LinkedIn reach out to 25 teachers in charter schools in Georgia and Bay Area (7/25 done)
-- [ ] LinkedIn reach out to 25 administrators in charter and private schools in Georgia (7/25)
+- [ ] LinkedIn reach out to 25 administrators in charter and private schools in Georgia and Bay Area (7/25)
-- [ ] LinkedIn reach out to 25 teachers in public schools in Georgia (12/25)
+- [ ] LinkedIn reach out to 25 teachers in public schools in Georgia and Bay Area (12/25)
-- [ ] LinkedIn reach out to 25 administrators in public schools in Georgia (14/25)
+- [ ] LinkedIn reach out to 25 administrators in public schools in Georgia and Bay Area (14/25)
+- [ ] Message 50 teachers on Facebook to see how the response rates are
+- [ ] Email reach out to 25 teachers in charter schools in Georgia and Bay Area (0/25 done)
+- [ ] Email reach out to 25 administrators in charter and private schools in Georgia and Bay Area (0/25)
+- [ ] Email reach out to 25 teachers in public schools in Georgia and Bay Area (0/25)
+- [ ] Email reach out to 25 administrators in public schools in Georgia and Bay Area (0/25)